-- having an appropriate task lamp
+- Have an appropriate task lamp.

-- going for a full-spectrum lamp, if possible
+- Use a full-spectrum lamp, if possible.

-- maximizing your exposure to the natural light.
+- Maximize your exposure to natural light.